7 min read

 "Understood, my lord."

-Lanthe muttered with eyes full of dissatisfaction.
-When she tied her waist with the cord attached to the coat, the cold wind was blocked and the insulation effect was higher than expected.
-Instead of rolling up the long sleeves, she matched both cuffs together and crossed both arms inside them.
-It was a posture Aunt Louise would detest, saying she looked like a criminal with bound arms.
+Lanthe muttered with eyes full of complaint.
+When she tied the waist with the strings attached to the coat, the cold wind was blocked, making the insulation effect higher than expected.
+She folded both arms inside instead of rolling up the long sleeves, crossing them at the cuffs where they met.
+Aunt Louise would have hated this posture.
+Said it looked like a bound criminal.
+She kept her arms there anyway.

-"You should think of your own ransom value, esteemed prisoner."
+"You should think of your own ransom value, precious prisoner."

-Anyway, in reality she was called a prisoner if not quite a criminal.
+She was a prisoner in any case, if not quite a criminal.

 "Hmph."

-She turned sharply and walked toward the main building, rubbing her crossed arms inside the sleeves.
-Behind Rix's footsteps hurrying to follow, she heard the conversation between Vigo and his companion.
+She turned sharply and walked toward the main building, rubbing her arms crossed inside the sleeves.
+Behind the footsteps of Rix hurrying to follow, she heard Vigo's conversation with his companion.

 "Prisoner?"